How to support your local yarn stores, indie dyers and designers from home

-With many people now having to self-isolate, it’s proving to be a tough time in particular for the small craft businesses that we love so much.
+2020 proved to be a tough time in particular for the small craft businesses that we love so much, and with a third lockdown in the UK in January 2021 the struggles look to continue!
 The yarn community is already seeing many initiatives and efforts being put in place to help raise support.
-The one benefit of being a knitter or crocheter is that we can comfortably craft from home, but with many yarn shops having to close and yarn shows being cancelled, it’s important for us to do everything we can to help our fellow yarny folk through this crisis.
-It can be a little overwhelming knowing what to do to help, so here’s out suggestions for how you can support your community.
+The one benefit of being a knitter or crocheter is that we can comfortably craft from home, but with many yarn shops having to close and yarn shows being cancelled, it's important for us to do everything we can to help our fellow yarny folk through this crisis.
+It can be a little overwhelming knowing what to do to help, so here's out suggestions for how you can support your community.

 Buy local and support independent yarn shops